What is the StartEngine Compliance process?

 Companies that have launched their campaigns, and subsequently had a possible violation discovered may also be terminated and have all outstanding investments cancelled and refunded.
 The company may also be liable to existing investors for any funds already received.

 Upon receiving a review submission, a member from the Compliance Team is assigned to your campaign, and goes through every section to review the information and ensure that it’s balanced, factual, and compliant with Title III Regulation Crowdfunding.
+This process typically includes 1-3 back and forth rounds together.

 - If the information you provided is accurate and complete, you will be approved by StartEngine compliance team for preparation of filing to the SEC.